juju/docs/src/en/tut-lxd.md

 TODO:  Warning: Ubuntu release versions hardcoded
-       General review required (exact commands and their output especially) Subnet in the walkthrough and the example/screenshots do not correspond
+       General review required (exact commands and their output especially) Subnet in the walkthrough and the example/screenshots do not correspond Some command output is CLI and some is via Desktop terminal

 # Getting started with Juju and LXD